Something went wrong loading this image.

 However you take notes, you should find a way that works best for you and will allow you to use your notes to review material for tests at a later date.

-5. Preview and review material.
+5. Preview and Review Material

 Previewing material before class and reviewing material after class will also help your focus in high school.
 If you know what your lesson is going to be about, consider looking over any classroom material prior to your class or even doing some of your own research online.
 This will prime your brain to learn and understand the material and might even give you some talking points for class discussions.